Metallica frontman's foundation sells land here to Rosemont Copper for $1.2 million

 “Cha-ching!!!” pronounced tmz.com, the celebrity gossip website, when it broke news of the purchase on Sunday.

-The land's formal owner prior to the sale was the James and Francesca Hetfield Revocable Trust, the document said.
-The trust obtained the land from Hetfield himself in June 1998.
+The land’s formal owner prior to the sale was the James and Francesca Hetfield Revocable Trust, the document said.
+The trust, based in San Rafael, California, obtained the land from Hetfield himself in June 1998.
 No purchase price was disclosed at the time.

+The land purchased is part of a much larger area where Rosemont Copper’s parent company, Hudbay Minerals Inc., is conducting exploratory drilling to study the feasibility of building up to three open pits to mine copper.

 The legal document that recorded the sale for the Pima County Recorder’s Office doesn’t mention the land’s specific location.

-But Hudbay has been amassing thousands of acres of private land in the Santa Ritas in the past few years for Copper World.
-It now says it has about 4,500 acres of private land in that area, with more than half that being land its predecessors acquired from the federal government through mining claims.
+Hudbay has been amassing thousands of acres of private land in the Santa Ritas in the past few years for Copper World.
+It now says it has about 4,500 acres of private land in that area.
+More than half of that is land its predecessors acquired decades ago from the federal government through mining claims.

-The purchase comes about a month after Pima Community College announced it's received a $100,000 from the non-profit Metallica Scholars Initiative.
-The effort, supported by Metallica, is aimed at directly supporting students while elevating the importance of career and technical education, said Pima College in its mid-September news release announcing the grant.
+The purchase comes about a month after Pima Community College announced it received a $100,000 grant from the nonprofit Metallica Scholars Initiative.
+The effort, supported by Metallica, is aimed at directly supporting students while elevating the importance of career and technical education, the college said in a news release.

 The initiative is financed by All Within My Hands, a nonprofit, philanthropic organization created by the members and management of Metallica.
 The organization is “dedicated to creating sustainable communities by supporting workforce education, the fight against hunger, and other critical local services,” the group’s website says.